 That time of the month… ladies we all know what I’m talking about.
 Nobody likes it but it’s something we all have to deal with.
 At the best, it’s an inconvenience.
 Aunt Flo never arrives when we’d like.
+You might end up with lovely PMS mood swings, bloating, and so on.
 At worse, you can end up with menstrual cramps so bad that you are not leaving the house… make that your bed!

 There are many ways to improve cramps from a holistic side.
 Before getting into my menstrual cramp relief salve, I want to go over the ways that we can help reduce cramps in the non-treatment sense.

 Here are the everyday lifestyle changes we can make to help that time of the month be much easier.